iyeque/whatsapp-bot/README.md

 ./whatsapp-gpt-bot
 ```

+2. The bot now supports multiple WhatsApp accounts.
+Available commands:
+   - `new` - Create and connect a new bot instance (scan QR code)
+   - `list` - Show all active bot instances and their status
+   - `remove <bot_id>` - Disconnect and remove a specific bot
+   - `quit` - Safely shut down all bots and exit

+3. Managing Multiple Accounts:
+   - Start the bot and type `new` to add your first account
-2. On first run, you'll see a QR code in the terminal.
-Scan this with WhatsApp on your phone to link the device.
+   - Scan the QR code with WhatsApp to connect

-3. The bot will now:
-   - Automatically respond to messages using your local AI model
-   - Handle images and documents
+   - Repeat with `new` for additional accounts
+   - Use `list` to see all connected accounts
+   - Use `remove bot_1` to disconnect a specific account

+4. Features per Account:
-   - Maintain conversation history
+   - Independent conversation history
-   - Show typing indicators
-   - Auto-reconnect if disconnected
+   - Separate message caching
+   - Individual timeout management
+   - Isolated rate limiting

 ## Architecture

 The project is organized into several packages:

-- `main.go`: Bot initialization and core logic
+- `main.go`: Bot initialization and CLI interface
-- `whatsapp/`: WhatsApp client implementation
+- `whatsapp/`: WhatsApp client and multi-account management
 - `ai/`: AI client and interface implementations
-- `utils/`: Common utilities for retry logic and message handling
+- `utils/`: Common utilities and monitoring dashboard

+## Performance Dashboard

+Access the real-time performance dashboard at `http://localhost:8080/dashboard` to monitor:

+- System health metrics
+- Request performance
+- Timeout statistics
+- LM Studio performance
+- Memory usage
+- Active sessions

 ## Error Handling

 The bot includes robust error handling:

 - Automatic retries with exponential backoff
-- Session persistence
+- Session persistence per account
 - Graceful shutdown handling
 - Comprehensive logging
+- Dynamic timeout adjustment

 ## Troubleshooting